aptise/peter_sslers/README.md

-SQLAlchemy is the backing database library, so virtually any database can be used (SQLite, PostgreSQL, MySQL, Oracle, mssql, etc). `SQLite` is the default, but the package has been tested against PostgreSQL.
+SQLAlchemy is the backing database library, so virtually any database can be used (SQLite, PostgreSQL, MySQL, Oracle, mssql, etc). `SQLite` is the default, but the package is deployed against PostgreSQL.
 SQLite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines for distribution and local viewings.

 Peter will use installed Python cryptography modules whenever possible.
 If the required packages are not available, Peter will leverage the system's installed OpenSSL binaries using subprocesses.
-The reason is to minimize the amount of installations/downloads/packages when used for debugging.
-Every single operation involved with procuring and inspecting SSL Certificates is implemented Python-first, with an OpenSSL fallback.
+The reason is to minimize the amount of installations/downloads/packages when used for emergency debugging.
+*Every single operation involved with procuring and inspecting SSL Certificates is implemented Python-first, with an OpenSSL fallback.*

 Although Python2 is no longer supported by Python itself, both Python2 and Python3 are targeted platforms for this library because we all have to deal legacy systems.